House Ways and Means chairman faces fight of his political life in Mass. primary

 Lynch has pushed back, defending his moderate approach to legislating — but also noting that he was an original co-sponsor of a resolution endorsing the Green New Deal environmental plan, a key policy platform for the left.

 In the western Boston suburbs of the 4th District, the crowded primary race to succeed Kennedy has a different dynamic.
-There, the left wing finds itself on the defense, nervous about the vast number of liberal candidates scrambling for votes and just one, Newton City Councilor Jake Auchincloss, pitching himself to centrists.
+There, the left wing finds itself on defense, nervous about the vast number of liberal candidates scrambling for votes and just one, Newton City Councilor Jake Auchincloss, pitching himself to centrists.

-Endorsed by the Boston Globe, Auchincloss, a Marine veteran, has said he’d fight to end “the forever wars” and expand health care, but he also has emphasized his work for Gov. Charlie Baker, the state’s moderate Republican governor.
+Endorsed by the Boston Globe, Auchincloss, a Marine veteran, has said he would fight to end “the forever wars” and expand health care, but he also has emphasized his work for Charlie Baker, the state’s moderate Republican governor.

 “People here want somebody who has the ability to build coalitions for the day after Donald Trump leaves office,” Auchincloss said in an interview.
 “I've demonstrated that, as well.
 I’ve led Americans from all walks of life as a Marine officer.
 I have built coalitions as a city councilor.”